textcreationpartnership/A02609/README.md

 ##Content Summary##

 #####Front#####

-The threefold state of man vpon earth conteyning [brace] the glorie of his Creation, the miserie of
+1. TO THE RIGHT HONOVRABLE SIR OLIVER SAINT-IOHN Knight, Lord Deputie of IRELAND.

 #####Body#####
+THE GLORY OF MANS CREATION.GEN.
+1. VER.
+26.Furthermore God ſaid, Let Vs make man in our owne Image,

-1. THE GLORY OF MANS CREATION.
+    _ THE GLORY OF MANS CREATION.

-1. THE MISERY OF MANS FALL.
+    _ THE MISERY OF MANS FALL.

-1. THE SWEET MYSTErie of mans Reparation.
+    _ THE SWEET MYSTErie of mans Reparation.

 **Types of content**